-We try to take notes throughout the year about our gardens.
-They include the weather, last frost, rain, weeds and pests, harvest successes, first cold spell, and what we grew that worked best.
+I do try to take notes throughout the year about the gardens.
+They include the weather, last frost, rain, weeds and pests, harvest successes, first cold spell, and what grew the best.

 Some things I had in my notes that will carry over to this year:

 - I grew two of my favorite-ever tomato varieties last year (black cherry and chocolate sprinkles).
 I’m definitely planting them again!
-Several of them!
+Several of each!
 I think I might have a tomato problem…

-- We found out that two tomatillo plants yield so many tomatillos we couldn’t eat them all.
+- Two tomatillo plants yield so many tomatillos we couldn’t eat them all.

 - The strawberries loved being planted in the raised gutter.
-We’ll add another one this year.
+I’ll add another one this year.

-- Focus on companion planting.
+- Companion planting is beneficial.
 I want to add herbs and flowers to the vegetable beds.
 This should help encourage the pollinators and add colorful beauty to the gardens.

 If you didn’t take garden notes last year, try to this year.
-You’ll be surprised by the information that you’ll have for your gardens when next spring comes.
+You’ll be surprised by how much information you’ll have for your gardens when next spring comes.
 And notes make good references for coming years too.
 I’m going to add drawings to my notes this year.

 I seem to want to plant a bit of everything in my gardens.
 Last year, I had 30 tomato plants, 20 pepper plants, and lots of carrots and beets.
 But the gardens weren’t as organized or planned as I want them to be going forward.